 Students will be required to attend lectures and complete certain required readings and exercises.
 Law 380A is designed to promote reflective practice, enhance experiential learning gained through Law 379E, and ensure a significant academic component to students' learning.
 The course content will focus on specific topics relevant to in-house practice.

 This is a graded course based upon:

-- a.
-Assignments (20%): Assignments are due prior to the commencement of the classes (or following class) and will be graded based on the student's grasp of the subject matter. - B. Seminar Participation (15%): Students will be graded on their participation throughout the seminars.
-Participation means the student comes to the seminar prepared and curious, follows the conversation and is thoughtful about it, asks questions, shares his/her perspective in a productive and supportive manner and is otherwise actively engaged during the class - C. Bi-weekly Reflective Journals (15%): Journals will be graded for written clarity and depth of personal examination.
-Quality of the written submission will be highly scrutinized and students are advised to carefully review their work product prior to submission. - D. Presentation at Completion of Externship (50%): The Presentation will be graded based on (a) quality of the presentation content (eg. Material is clear, concise, organized, coherent, appropriate use of graphics, meets required components, etc.), (b) delivery of the presentation (eg. Good presentation flow, good eye contact, dynamic and engaging presentation, etc.), © the quality of reflection (eg. In-depth personal examination, student risks asking probing questions about self, effectively criticizes own performance, able to identify strengths and weakness in own performance), and (d) personal development (eg. Student makes clear connections between experience and theories, applies experience to life and/or future goals, gains insights about their future role as a lawyer and has grown personally as a legal professional).
+- a) Assignments (20%): Assignments are due prior to the commencement of the classes (or following class) and will be graded based on the student's grasp of the subject matter. - b) Seminar Participation (30%): Students will be graded on their participation throughout the seminars.
+Participation means the student comes to the seminar prepared and curious, follows the conversation and is thoughtful about it, asks questions, shares his/her perspective in a productive and supportive manner and is otherwise actively engaged during the class. - c) Presentation at Completion of Externship (50%): The Presentation will be graded based on (a) quality of the presentation content (eg. Material is clear, concise, organized, coherent, appropriate use of graphics, meets required components, etc.), (b) delivery of the presentation (eg. Good presentation flow, good eye contact, dynamic and engaging presentation, etc.), © the quality of reflection (eg. In-depth personal examination, student risks asking probing questions about self, effectively criticizes own performance, able to identify strengths and weakness in own performance), and (d) personal development (eg. Student makes clear connections between experience and theories, applies experience to life and/or future goals, gains insights about their future role as a lawyer and has grown personally as a legal professional).

 Grading Criteria: the following guidelines will generally be followed with respect to both class participation and course assignment.